 “It wasn’t painful and I didn’t tell anyone about it because life just seemed normal.

 “I wasn’t aware that men should check for breast cancer, but I know that if your body changes, you shouldn’t leave it so I went to see my GP as soon as I got home and they referred me to see a specialist consultant.

 “Despite being told it was probably just a fatty deposit, I had an ultrasound and biopsy.
 One week later I was diagnosed with breast cancer.
 The tumour was the size of a golf ball.”

-He adds: “My mother died from ovarian cancer when she was 68 years old, and I knew there was a link between ovarian and breast cancer, but generally little is known about male breast cancer.
+He added, “My mother died from ovarian cancer when she was 68 years old, and I knew there was a link between ovarian and breast cancer, but generally little is known about male breast cancer.

 “People will say, ‘I didn’t realise men could get that’ and to be honest, I didn’t think I would ever get it."

-When to see your GP
+When to see a GP